ADVERTISEMENT

 What Are the Causes of the Scaly or Flaky Scalp?

 Skin shedding is a natural process that occurs without our notice.
-But it may be dandruff or seborrheic dermatitis when it sheds more quickly and in considerable amounts, appearing light yellow or white when you rub your head.
+But it may be dandruff or seborrheic dermatitis when it sheds more quickly and in considerable amounts, appearing light yellow or white when a person rubs their head.
 The causes of the scaly scalp are:

 What Are the Causes and Risk Factors of Dandruff?

 Dandruff is called pityriasis capitis in medical terms.
-It is the most common scalp condition and starts appearing in individuals around 20 years of age.
-It is characterized by itchy skin flakes on the scalp, hair, eyebrows, mustache or beard, and shoulders.
+It is the most common scalp condition and starts appearing in individuals around 20.
+Itchy skin flakes on the scalp, hair, eyebrows, mustache or beard, and shoulders characterize it.
 The symptoms worsen during cold, dry weather, and stress.

 The common causes are: